![]() |

 Lingcod

 Residents are allowed a daily bag limit of 1; 2 in possession.
 Nonresidents are allowed a daily bag limit of 1; 1 in possession; 30-35 inches or 55 inches and longer.
 There is an annual limit of 2 fish, 1 of which is 30-35 inches in length, and 1 that is 55 inches or greater in length.
 A harvest record is required.
-The Northern Southeast Area is closed to nonresidents for lingcod fishing from June 15 - August 15, 2025.

 Rockfish

 Rockfish regulations have changed since the last fishing season.
 The retention of demersal shelf rockfish, including yelloweye, is open for residents of Alaska with a daily bag limit of 1; 2 in possession.
 Demersal shelf rockfish, including yelloweye, will be open for nonresidents from July 1 through August 25 with an annual limit of 1 fish.
-Slope Rockfish are open to resident and nonresidents with a daily bag limit of 1; 1 in possession.
-Pelagic Rockfish are open to resident and nonresidents with a daily bag limit of 3; 6 in possession.
+Slope Rockfish are open to residents and nonresidents with a daily bag limit of 1; 1 in possession.
+Pelagic Rockfish are open to residents and nonresidents with a daily bag limit of 3; 6 in possession.
 A helpful species identification guide has been published on the ADFG website.
 Anglers are reminded that a rockfish release device is now required to be used whenever releasing rockfish, and a rockfish release device must be onboard your vessel whenever sport fishing in marine waters.

 Dolly Varden and Trout